 As you know, I put these contests together to celebrate the launch of my new book, Relentless Forward Progress: A Guide to Running Ultramarathons.
 I’ll have to admit to being as overwhelmed by the response to the book as I am to your response to the contests.
 Over the past few weeks, I’ve sent out 100s of copies while Amazon.com has run out more than once.
-I’m also quite excited that the early reviews and feedback has been so positive.
+I’m also quite excited that the reviews and feedback have been so positive.
 That said, there have only been a few published reviews and a few more on Amazon, so I’d love to hear what those who’ve read it think of the book whether by leaving a comment or contacting me directly, if you prefer.
 Honestly, I welcome all constructive feedback.
 Between my ability to provide updates and corrections on iRunFar and in future printings, your suggestions will help me and countless other ultrarunners.

 The Big Winners!

 - Montrail, Mountain Hardwear & Petzl – Casey Henion of Charlottesville, VA